bloominstituteoftechnology/Processes/stretch/README.md

    **Short answer**: What happens?
 Do things go as planned and look sensible?
 What do you speculate is happening?
+   - *Some of the balances look wrong.
+Likely because of the multiple processes trying to concurrently read/write the same file.*

 4. Add calls to [`flock()`](https://linux.die.net/man/2/flock) to
    capture and release an exclusive lock on the file before reading and